Real Dangers Of Credit Cards & How To Avoid Them Like A Pro

 Missing Credit Card Payments & Credit Score

 Credit Scores are vastly affected by your payment history.
 Hence, missing credit card payments could have a significant impact on your credit.
-Not only would missing payments give you a late fee, default records of outstanding or partial payments could potentially be displayed infinitely on your credit report.
+Not only would missing payments give you a late fee, default records of outstanding or partial payments could potentially be displayed indefinitely on your credit report.
 A bad credit score could affect your chances of getting loans, rates that you pay and types of financial options available to you.

-How to avoid: Set up automatic payments such as GIRO, so that you won’t have to worry about forgetting to pay your bills and not paying on time.
+How to avoid this pitfall: Set up automatic payments such as GIRO, so that you won’t have to worry about forgetting to pay your bills and not paying on time.
 However, you still need to be responsible for ensuring sufficient funds are available in your bank account when the automatic payment is withdrawn from your account.
 Alternatively, you could create calendar reminders each month when your monthly bills are due.

 Minimum Spending